-5.7 Section 7(6) of the Measure contains a provision for Welsh Ministers by subordinate legislation (order) to apply any provisions of the Measure or the UNCRC requirements in relation to young persons with appropriate modifications.
+- 5.7 Section 7(6) of the Measure contains a provision for Welsh Ministers by subordinate legislation (order) to apply any provisions of the Measure or the UNCRC requirements in relation to young persons with appropriate modifications.
 Young persons for this purpose are persons who have reached 18 but are not yet 25.
-The Statutory Instrument will be subject to the affirmative procedure in the Assembly.
+The Statutory Instrument will be subject to an enhanced affirmative procedure in the Assembly.
 This will mean that the Welsh Ministers will lay a draft of the Statutory Instrument containing the proposed changes before the Assembly and will not be able to make the Instrument unless the Assembly approves the draft.
-Before exercising this power the Welsh Ministers must publish a draft of the order and consult as they consider appropriate on the draft.

-5.8 It is considered appropriate to give this power to the Welsh Ministers so that, following consultation, if they conclude it is appropriate to do so, they can extend some or all of the provision in the Measure to young persons, or make alternative provision, without having to wait for an appropriate Assembly Measure.

-5.9 However, because the power could potentially be used to do a wide range of different things, including making alternative provision to give better effect to the requirements of the UNCRC and its Optional Protocols in relation to young persons, it is considered appropriate that the Assembly should have the final decision on whether the Welsh Ministers can make the provision they propose.
-The affirmative procedure, as opposed to the negative procedure or any enhanced affirmative procedure, is considered to strike the right balance between giving the Assembly control over whether proposed amendments are made and allowing amendments to be made relatively quickly.
+At least forty days, starting with the date that the draft is laid, and disregarding periods when the Assembly is dissolved or is in recess for more than four days, must elapse before the Assembly can vote on whether to approve the draft.
+This is to give the Assembly more time to scrutinise the draft; it gives double the minimum scrutiny period provided for by the Assembly's Standing Orders.
+Before exercising this power the Welsh Ministers must publish a draft of the order and consult as they consider appropriate on the draft. - 5.8 It is considered appropriate to give this power to the Welsh Ministers so that, following consultation, if they conclude it is appropriate to do so, they can extend some or all of the provision in the Measure to young persons, or make alternative provision, without having to wait for an appropriate Assembly Measure. - 5.9 However, because the power could potentially be used to do a wide range of different things, including making alternative provision to give better effect to the requirements of the UNCRC and its Optional Protocols in relation to young persons, it is considered appropriate that the Assembly should have the final decision on whether the Welsh Ministers can make the provision they propose.
+It has also been considered appropriate to enhance the affirmative procedure to give the Assembly more time to scrutinise the proposed amendments.